fhellwig/azure-assign/README.md

 });
 ```

-The modifications is an arrary of object that detail the additions and deletions made to each application.
+The modifications passed to the callback function is an arrary of objects that detail the additions and deletions made for each application.

 ## Advanced Topics